lysu/lysu.github.io/source/_posts/2015-02-02-how-to-deal-with-non-heap-or-native-memory-leak.markdown

 So, we change tool and use `pmap -x [pid]` and `cat /proc/[pid]/smaps` to see java memory usage.

-First, we see find big `anon` blocks using 65500+ memory, like this..
+First, we see find many big `anon` blocks using 65500+ memory, like this..

     00007f8b00000000   65512   40148   40148 rwx--    [ anon ]
     00007f8b03ffa000      24       0       0 -----    [ anon ]